AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 By default, AVEVA Data Hub processes operational data from your tenant's namespaces and communities in geographical regions other than the originally chosen geographical region.
 AVEVA Data Hub shares this data for the following purposes:

 - Performance optimization
 - Enabling users to search and access data that may be stored across regions

-For example, if you have a namespace in OCS that stores operational data in the `US-West` region, OCS may process that data in the `EU-West` region.
+For example, if you have a namespace in AVEVA Data Hub that stores operational data in the `US-West` region, AVEVA Data Hub may process that data in the `EU-West` region.

 ## Cross region data sharing scenarios